genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/manage-configurations.md

 The request body requires `data`: the image-specific processing specification. `name` and `description` are optional but recommended, since the list and get responses surface them so you can identify the configuration later.

-Configurations matter for images whose processing you tune through the `data` field.
-The example `metadata-basic` image has no configurable parameters, so there is nothing to iterate on there; the single-cell HDF5 `hdf5-cells` image is the one you develop a configuration for.
-A first draft for `hdf5-cells` looks like this:
+What goes in `data` depends on the image you are configuring.
+Start with a first draft like this:

 ```json
 {